buildspace/buildspace-projects/GPT3_Writer/en/Section_2/Lesson_1_Clone_repo_and_settle_on_idea.md

 # cd into the repo
 cd gpt3-writer-starter

-# install next if you don't have it
+# install packages
-yarn add next react react-dom
+yarn install

 # run it
 yarn dev